jenpennen/jennycho/src/content/work/ecowalk.md

 ## Guiding Principles

-My team and I explored various environmental issues - food waste, deforestation, water pollution - and the challenges posed by daily human activities before settling on EcoWalk.
+My team and I explored various environmental issues - _food waste, deforestation, water pollution_ - and the challenges posed by daily human activities before settling on EcoWalk.
 Our decision was guided by the following key principles:
 ![Remove Close Friends](https://storage.googleapis.com/jennyencho-website/ecowalk-img/ecowalk-guiding-principles.png)

 ## Contextual Inquiry

-My next focus was to gather perspectives on transportation needs from those around me.
-I reached out to my local community to understand how their daily routines are impacted by transportation.
-Additionally, with the help of my team members, I extended this outreach to major cities beyond Los Angeles to collect a wide range of insights.
+My next focus was to gather perspectives on transportation needs from those around me. _I reached out to my local community to understand how their daily routines are impacted by transportation._ Additionally, with the help of my team members, I extended this outreach to major cities beyond Los Angeles to collect a wide range of insights.

 ## Empathy Mapping

 Given the responses of 60+ interviewees, I used an empathy map to distinguish frustration patterns.
-This approach revealed several key points of frustration: **_convenience, time, and personal motivation_**.
+This approach revealed several key points of frustration: _convenience, time, and personal motivation_.
 ![Empathy Mapping](https://storage.googleapis.com/jennyencho-website/ecowalk-img/ecowalk-empathy-map.png)

 ## Goals

-### <i class="fa-solid fa-heart-pulse"></i> Embrace one less convenient activity daily.
+### # Embrace one less convenient activity daily.

-We understand that daily tasks often require convenience, but **_some activities can be approached with less urgency_**.
+_Some activities can be approached with less urgency_.
 By choosing to forgo one convenience-driven habit each day, people can make small and meaningful contributions to the environment.

-### <i class="fa-solid fa-shoe-prints"></i> Commit to practicing a healthy habit weekly.
+### # Commit to practicing a healthy habit weekly.

 By setting incremental goals to incorporate a healthy habit into your routine, starting with just one day a week, you can gradually make it a regular part of your life.